benwiz/learn/README.md

 # tensorflow-rock-paper-scissors

-Learn to use Tensorflow.js by predicting next play in rock-paper-scissors.
+Learn to use Tensorflow.js and Brain.js by predicting next play in rock-paper-scissors.

 ## Development